Avaiga/taipy-doc/docs/tutorials/articles/sales_dashboard/step_04/step_04.md

 The callback signature for `menu` visual element is described [here](../../../../refmans/gui/viselements/generic/menu.md).
 Here we extract the page URL from the `info` dictionary and use the `navigate` function to change the page.

+You can learn more about multi-page navigation [here](../../../../userman/gui/pages/navigate/index.md)

 Lastly, we can add some CSS to resize the images and make the login button smaller: